The smell of freshly brewed coffee.

-We discussed why it’s not a good idea to directly put coffee grounds into the soil and instead use it as part of compost.
+We discussed why it’s not a good idea to directly put coffee grounds into the soil and instead use it as part of the compost.

 This means coffee grounds are not the best when it comes to using as mulch or fertilizer because they tend to be acidic and lower the pH level of the soil.

-However, there are plants that grow in an acidic soil and they would love to have a pH of 5.5 or lower.
+However, there are plants that grow in acidic soil and they would love to have a pH of 5.5 or lower.
 It could be useful to use coffee grounds to amend the soil that these plants grow in.

 Such plants include azaleas, blueberries, hydrangeas, rhododendrons, holly, gardenias, cranberries, roses, radishes, carrots, and citrus fruits.

 It’s not the best to use them as mulch or fertilizer but they do make a great part of your compost.